 Click on each tab for more information about that particular stage.

 This is also called story editing, content editing, or substantive editing.
 It focuses on big-picture aspects—pacing, story arc, characters.
 During this process, you’ll look at strengthening the story as a whole.
 It’s not uncommon for major revisions and rewriting to take place in this phase.

 Now it’s time to tighten the language, fix awkward sentences, and make sure each sentence is not just clear but effective.
 This is where we strengthen dialog, smooth out transitions, and make sure each chapter ends on a note that has the reader wanting to stay up just a little longer in order to read the next scene.
 This is also where we really step in to look for errors.
 The big ones are continuity errors: If John went to work, why is he now in the bedroom?
 Did someone’s name change midway through the book?
 What about eye color, height?
 There will also be some fact-checking done here as well as verifying spellings of brand names and trademarks.
 This is also the stage where things are made consistent stylistically and typographical and grammatical errors are corrected.

-The proofreader now reads the manuscript very closely for typographical and grammatical errors.
-Continuity errors might be caught, but we’re mostly focused on typos and punctuation.
+The copy editor now reads the manuscript very closely for typographical and grammatical errors.
+Continuity errors might be caught, but we’re mostly focused on spelling, usage, punctuation, and adherence to style.

 You put your file in the final format, whether typesetting or epub or mobi.

 This is to proof your formatting and also do a last check for spelling and usage errors.
 At this stage, you want to look for both typographical and formatting errors.

 General Notes About the Process